Skip to main content

 pp response

-• Scroll up to see that this gives us a much cleaner, formatted response, making it easier to analyze the returned data structure.
+15. Scroll up to see that this gives us a cleaner response, making it much easier to see the data that’s been returned.

-• Now let's extract the specific data we need.
-We need to find the U.S. dollar equivalent.
-Type the following command to search using its currency code:
+16. We need to find the U.S. dollar equivalent.
+Type the following command to search using its code:

 response.find { |r| r['code'] == 'USD' }